-While the Good Friday Agreement put and end to The Troubles, there are remnants of the city's violent and dark past etched on the walls that separate the Unionist and Republican communities throughout the city.
-The Belfast Mural Taxi Tour takes you on a journey through Belfast, narrated by the passionate and knowledgeable tour guides.
+While the Good Friday Agreement put an end to The Troubles, there are remnants of the city's violent and dark past etched on the walls that separate the Unionist and Republican communities throughout the city.
+The Belfast Mural Taxi Tour takes you on a journey through Belfast, narrated by passionate and knowledgeable tour guides.
 Who better to learn about Belfast's history than from those who've lived it?
 Visit the world-famous Bobby Sands mural, or the Peace Wall, where you will be able to write your own message on the wall.
 The mural tour is a must for anyone interested in Belfast's history.

 St. George's Market

 A Belfast institution, St. George's Market has long been a favorite of both locals and tourists alike.
-Boasting some of the finest home-grown produce around, this Victorian building has been in operation since 1890, making it one of UK's oldest markets.
+Boasting some of the finest home-grown produce around, this Victorian building has been in operation since 1890, making it one of the UK's oldest markets.
 Hosting over 250 vendors every weekend, the market has something for everyone in the family, be it food, art, and even vintage artifacts.

 Perhaps not strictly located in Belfast, the Giant's Causeway remains an essential attraction when in Northern Ireland.
-One of Ireland's seven wonders, the Giant's Causeway is recognized as a UNESCO World Heritage Site, and its 40,000 black basalt columns will be sure to have you both awestruck and mystified.
+One of Ireland's seven wonders, the Giant's Causeway is recognised as a UNESCO World Heritage Site, and its 40,000 black basalt columns will be sure to have you both awestruck and mystified.

 Crumlin Road Gaol